FriendsOfTerraform/modules/azure/sql-server/README.md

 ### Basic Usage

-This example creates an Azure MS SQL server using Azure AD authentication. then it creates two databases with different pricing models.
-After that, it demonstrates how to configure the firewall to allow incoming traffics.
+This example creates an Azure MS SQL server using Azure AD authentication, then it creates two databases with different pricing models.
+After that, it demonstrates how to configure the firewall to allow incoming traffic.

 ```terraform
 module "mssql" {